soheileghbali/Elastic-Search-Cluster/Node Roles.md

 process.
 You can disable this type of role for a node by setting node.master to false in the elasticsearch.yml file

+🟥 The number of master nodes must always be even.

 #### Data node
 Data nodes are responsible for storing data and performing CRUD